electronero-classic/electroneroclassic/README.md

 ## Introduction

-Electronero Pulse is a private, secure, untraceable, decentralised digital currency.
+Electronero Classic is a private, secure, untraceable, decentralised digital currency.
 You control your funds, and nobody can trace your transfers unless you allow them to do so.

-**Privacy:** Electronero Pulse uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
+**Privacy:** Electronero Classic uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
 This ensures that your purchases, receipts, and all transfers remain absolutely private by default.

 **Security:** Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
 Individual wallets have a 25 word mnemonic seed that is only displayed once, and can be written down to backup the wallet.
 Wallet files are encrypted with a passphrase to ensure they are useless if stolen.